-- NEW: British plastic surgeons say all women with PIP implants should be offered their removal
+- British plastic surgeons say all women with PIP implants should be offered their removal

 - The implants are "clearly substandard," but do not pose a health risk, British authorities say